To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

-Maintenance.
-Keep an eye on rising risks
+4. Keep an eye on rising risks

 This was part five of our ten-page P2P lending guide

 Read part six: 10 Ways To Get Your P2P Lending Money Back!

-- See the contents of the whole guide.
+See the contents of the whole 10-part guide.

-Experts, journalists and bloggers who conduct research and write articles for 4thWay are subject to 4thWay's Editorial Code of Practice.
+The opinions expressed are those of the author(s) and not held by 4thWay.
+4thWay is not regulated by ESMA or the FCA.
+All the specialists and researchers who conduct research and write articles for 4thWay are subject to 4thWay's Editorial Code of Practice.
 For more, please see 4thWay's terms and conditions.

-The 4thWay® PLUS Ratings are calculations that were developed by professional risk modellers (someone who models risks for the banks), experienced investors and a debt specialist from one of the major consultancy firms.
-They measure the risks and rewards of losing money in scenarios up to a serious recession and a major property crash, and they assume you spread your money across lots of loans and rated P2P lending accounts or IFISAs.
-The rating is calculated using objective criteria that can be measured and improved on over time, although no rating system is perfect.
-Read more about the 4thWay® PLUS Ratings.
+The 4thWay® PLUS Ratings are calculations developed by professional risk modellers (someone who models risks for the banks), experienced investors and a debt specialist from one of the major consultancy firms.
+They measure the interest you earn against the risk of suffering losses from borrowers being unable to repay their loans in scenarios up to a serious recession and a major property crash.
+The ratings assume you spread your money across hundreds or thousands of loans, and continue lending until all your loans are repaid.
+They assume you lend across 6-12 rated P2P lending accounts or IFISAs, and measure your overall performance across all of them, not against individual performances.